 - Swelling: “You may experience minor swelling in the first few days,” says St Peter.
 But if your lip continues to be very puffed up and red past the first week, something else may be wrong.
 If you see prolonged swelling, talk to your piercer or a doctor immediately.
 It may not be an infection, but it could easily become one.

 - Migration: Migration occurs when your piercing begins to move from its original spot.
-Noticing moving jewelry as soon as it happens is imperative, because leaving it alone could lead to a rejection of your piercing.
-If you don’t remove the jewelry quickly enough, you may see scarring around the piercing site and may be at risk of developing an infection.
+Noticing moving jewelry as soon as it happens is imperative, as you may be at risk of developing an infection.

 - Infection: An infection may sound scary, but they’re really easy to catch if you’re not rigorous with your aftercare.
 If you see swelling or redness that doesn’t go down, discharge, tenderness, burning, itching, or intense pain, you’re most likely experiencing symptoms of an infection.
 If you’re wondering if a symptom is normal, you can also reach out to your piercer or a doctor.
 If anything does seem to be wrong, seek medical help immediately.
 “If, at any stage during your healing process—or even after—you have concerns, always get in contact with your piercer,” says Tierney.
 “They are there to help you through the healing, and even long after the piercing has healed.
 Never rely on Google or friends to diagnose any possible issues—always see a trusted professional piercer.”